 Current amplified music courses

-Curriculum offered in partnership with the SMAC (contemporary music scenes) of the Occitanie region, Music’Halle — l’École des musiques vivaces and the Université Toulouse — Jean Jaurès.
+Curriculum offered in partnership with contemporary music scenes of the Occitanie region, Music’Halle — l’École des musiques vivaces and the Université Toulouse — Jean Jaurès.

 The current amplified music curriculum is getting a new look: personal artistic projects and openness to other disciplines within the institute, instrumental technique, interpretation, composition, improvisation are among the curriculum’s highlights.
 The field of current music is extremely vast, which is why there is no stylistic limit in the training offered by isdaT.